ebzzry/ebzzry.github.io/en/src/nix.md

 The `doCheck` attribute instructs Nix to run the tests for this package.

 The value for the `meta` attribute is another attribute set specification for other details regarding the package.
-The values specified here will help Nix programs classify, the package, among other things.
+The values specified here will help Nix programs classify the package, among other things.
 The `description` attribute is a short string describing the purpose of the package.
 The `longDescription` attribute is a longer, possibly multi-line string describe the package in more details.
 The `homepage` attribute is a URL to the WWW home of the package.
 You don’t